-Les Blatt is an experimental nuclear physicist who has contributed to the study of high energy gamma radiation from the capture of protons and cluster projectiles by light nuclei, and to the study of reactions of astrophysical interest.
+Les Blatt is an experimental nuclear physicist who has contributed to the study of intermediate-energy gamma radiation from the capture of protons and cluster projectiles by light nuclei, and to the study of reactions of astrophysical interest.
 He and his students were among the first to systematically study the radiative capture of He-3 particles in light nuclei.
-His pioneering work in proton capture at intermediate energies led to the observation of a "second-harmonic giant resonance" built on highly-excited states in C-12, as well as strong suggestions of the existence of a "third-harmonic" resonance.
+His pioneering work in proton capture at intermediate energies led to the observation of a "second-harmonic giant resonance" built on highly-excited states in carbon-12, as well as strong suggestions of the existence of a "third-harmonic" resonance.
 Some of the techniques he developed for this research form the basis of gamma-ray detector systems found in laboratories around the world, and are crucial ingredients in a rapid-response system for measuring the amount of sulfur in bulk coal, developed in collaboration with the U.S. Bureau of Mines.
 In recent years, his work has been directed toward the needs of pre-service and in-service teachers, and, more particularly, the development of methods and materials for making science more accessible to pre-college students at all levels.

 Education and positions

-Courses he has helped to create at Clark include Discovering Physics, a hands-on, laboratory-oriented course for non-science majors developed in collaboration with Clark physicists Harvey Gould and Chris Landee and retired science teacher and demonstration development expert Mauri Gould; Ways of Knowing in the Physical and Natural Sciences, co-developed and co-taught with Marion Guerra (former science coordinator and now principal at the Goddard School of Science and Technology, an elementary school in the Clark neighborhood) and with Clark Education Department colleague Sarah Michaels; Science and Society, originally developed and taught jointly with former Education Department member James Gee, and more recently taught as a First-Year Seminar; and Energy and the Campus, developed jointly with physics colleague Chris Hohenemser, co-founder of the Clark Environmental Science and Policy program.
-A lot of his recent course development efforts have been devoted to an interdisciplinary course, Seeing the Light: At the Crossroads of Art and Science, which was offered for the first time during the University's 2005 "May Term" in Luxembourg (a collaborative program with the Holy Cross College), and, in updated format, was again presented during the 2007 and 2009 May Term, and will be offered once more in 2011.
+Courses he has helped to create at Clark include Discovering Physics, a hands-on, laboratory-oriented course for non-science majors developed in collaboration with Clark physicist Harvey Gould and retired science teacher and demonstration development expert Mauri Gould; Ways of Knowing in the Physical and Natural Sciences, co-developed and co-taught with Marion Guerra (former science coordinator and principal at the Goddard School of Science and Technology, an elementary school in the Clark neighborhood) and with Clark Education Department colleague Sarah Michaels; Science and Society, originally developed and taught jointly with former Education Department member James Gee, and later taught as a First-Year Seminar; and Energy and the Campus, developed jointly with physics colleague Chris Hohenemser, co-founder of the Clark Environmental Science and Policy program.
+Much of his recent course development efforts have been devoted to interdisciplinary courses, including Seeing the Light: At the Crossroads of Art and Science, which was offered for the first time in the University's 2005 "May Term" in Luxembourg (a collaborative program with the Holy Cross College), and, in updated form, again for the 2007, 2009, and 2011 May Terms.
 He also regularly taught the Physics Department's popular astronomy courses, Exploring the Universe and The Planets and Space Exploration, and still returns to teach astronomy for Clark students from time to time.